Executive Committee Biographies

 Anis is the Chief Operating Officer at a local High Tech company.
 Prior to that Anis has held progressive senior management roles leading global Customer Support organizations, and over 20 years in technical support roles.
 Anis is skilled at execution, structuring, and optimizing efficiencies at various organizations at High Tech companies to scale for growth.
 Anis has been in Ottawa since 2001, holds an MBA from Telfer School of business at OttawaU, and a Bachelor of Mathematics and Computer Science from Saint Mary’s University.

-Megan O’Meara is a communications administrator at Defence Construction Canada (DCC).
+Megan O’Meara is a communications coordinator at Defence Construction Canada (DCC).
 Prior to joining DCC, she spent four years as the communications coordinator at the Caring and Sharing Exchange.
 Megan holds a Bachelor of Arts with a Specialization in Communications and an Honours Bachelor of Journalism, both from the University of Ottawa.
-She also completed a Journalism Diploma from Algonquin College as part of her Journalism degree, and recently completed a certificate in Social Media at Algonquin College.
+She also completed a Journalism Diploma from Algonquin College as part of her Journalism degree, and a certificate in Social Media at Algonquin College.
 She is a member of the International Association of Business Communicators (IABC).

 Board Director Biographies